 An X-ray of the skull follows this general process:

 You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that might interfere with the X-ray.

-If you are asked to remove clothing, you will be given a medical gown to wear.
+If you are asked to remove clothing, you will be given a hospital gown to wear.